 Like all the Great Houses, Hlaalu is political machine, acting as a patronage system and governance structure in areas it controls.
 Most Hlaalu members are independent merchants, yeomen, and artisans who are in business for themselves.
 Their connection to the house gives them a competitive advantage, connecting them with other traders, protecting them from thieves and contract violators, and so on.
 The most successful of these sort of traders can be recognizes as House Peers, the Hlaalu social elite.

 This Company does not have a unitary will.
 Conflict within House Hlaalu is over control of the Hlaalu Council Company.
 One of the most powerful and organized factions in House Hlaalu is the Camonna Tong, a fraternal order of Hlaalu working to undermine the Empire.
-These sub- factions function as unions within the larger Hlaalu corporate structure, competing for influence over the House in general.
+These sub- factions function as cells within the larger Hlaalu corporate structure, competing for influence over the House in general.
 The heads of these factions have varying perspectives on how to execute Hlaalu's main project.

 History of House Hlaalu

-By the Second Era, these houses had coalesced under the leadership of Hlaalu, and were recognized in Dunmer social theology as one of the Great Houses, a worldview that has been anachronisticly stretched back to the days of the Chimer.
+By the Second Era, these houses had coalesced under the leadership of Hlaalu, and were recognized in Dunmer social theology as one of the Great Houses, a worldview that has been anachronistically stretched back to the days of the Chimer.
 They took on the role of mediating trade with the outside world, and so long as Morrowind was fully independent, they were widely regarded as the least significant house.
-However, with the Armistice, which recognized Morrowind's sovereignty while creating a role for the Empire in its governance, the Hlaalu's opportunities for power greatly expanded.
-In narratives of the Indoril, Dres, & Redoran, the Hlaalu have come to be seen as traitors for their relationship with the Empire, including aspersions on their role in the period leading up to the Armistice.
+Historically, the inferior position of Hlaalu in terms of regulating internal trade pushed them towards involvement in markets the Indoril were not willing to involve themselves in; secret trades that went on during house wars out of sight, and then later involvement in the criminal underworld.